 These are hormones like cortisol and adrenaline, which raise blood sugar, activate the muscles of the body, and send oxygen to the brain.
 In a time of dire need, stress hormones activate the fight-or-flight response, keeping you on your toes and ready to move.

 Stress hormones like cortisol and adrenaline also weaken the immune system, halt tissue regeneration, and shut down digestive function.
 When stress is ongoing, this can become a problem.
 This means that cortisol is always high.
-Worse — ongoing stress can eventually weaken the adrenal glands that produce stress hormones, flat-lining cortisol levels.
+Worse, ongoing stress can eventually weaken the adrenal glands that produce stress hormones, flat-lining cortisol levels.
+And when the body produces too little cortisol, primary adrenal insufficiency, or Addison’s disease, may result — a condition The Endocrine Society recommends immediate treatment for when symptoms become severe.3

 Before the adrenals fall into full-time exhaustion, other signs of hormonal shifts begin to emerge.